CommonAccord/Site-Org/Doc/Adroit/Adroit_Employment_Agt_Terms.01.md

 20.4.0.sec=The Employee must comply with any Notice Period Directions if:

-20.4.1.sec=the Employer issues the Notice Period Directions for the primary purpose of protecting the Employer’s Business; and
+20.4.1.sec=the Employer issues the Notice Period Directions for the primary purpose of protecting the Employer's Business; and

 20.4.2.sec=the Employee continues to receive remuneration under this Agreement (including a reasonable assessment of any commission or bonuses that would otherwise be payable if the Notice Period Directions were not issued).